-- 36. A child who is habitually resident in Fiji is not to be adopted in a place outside Fiji unless the Director has determined that- - (a) the consent necessary for the adoption has been given or dispensed with in accordance with this Act: - (b) a family to adopt or otherwise care for the child cannot be found in Fiji; and - (c) the provisions of this Part have been complied with.
+- 36. A child who is habitually resident in Fiji is not to be adopted in a place outside Fiji unless the Permanent Secretary has determined that- - (a) the consent necessary for the adoption has been given or dispensed with in accordance with this Act; - (b) a family or prospective adoptive parent to adopt or otherwise care for the child cannot be found in Fiji; and - (c) the provisions of this Part have been complied with.